XintongLi1/Nidhogg/README.md

 5. Weighted score based on the distance to the food
 6. If same score, choose the closest position to the center of the board

-The implementation of the Minimax class is being refactored. **The original implementation ranks 14th at the global arena.**
+The refactoring of the implementation of the Minimax class is not completed yet. **The original implementation ranks 14th at the global arena.**

 |||
 |-----|-----|